hyperledgendary/contract-as-a-service/README.md

 ## Prereqs

-Access to IBP, and an IBM Console instance created - this can all be done in the free cluster option.
+Access to IBP, and free K8S Cluster created.
 Will last 28 days, but is perfectly sufficient for this.
+You should also install the Blockchain Platform into the cluster.

 ### Suitable Python environment

-Ansible is written in Python; and getting python setup can be time consuming and awkward.
+Ansible is a main feature of this setup, and as Ansible is written in Python getting a Python environment is essential.
+Experience has shown getting python setup can be time consuming and awkward.
 The easiest way that I've found to do this succesfully - and most importantly *repeatdly succesful* is using pipenv

 I'll use this seqeuence of commands to get started here